 Based on the types and intensity of manufacturing processing and interventions used for industrial production, I am dividing natural sweeteners into four different groups: minimally-processed, refined, highly-refined, and synthetic.

-This classification does not take into account the healthfulness of sweeteners and has no intention to separate sweeteners into 'bad-for-you' and 'good-for-you' boxes.
+This classification does not take into account the healthfulness of sweeteners and has no intention to separate sweeteners into "bad-for-you" and "good-for-you" boxes.
 As opposed to most foods (such as grains), the nutritional profile of sweeteners is not correlated with the processing they are subject to by the manufacturer.
 For instance, nutritionally speaking, a minimally-processed sweetener such as raw honey is not much different than refined cane sugar.

 1) MINIMALLY-PROCESSED SWEETENER

 Be aware that minimally-processed sweeteners do not necessarily have more nutritive value, are healthier, or safer than a refined or synthetic sweetener.
-They may contain slightly more nutrients such as minerals, vitamins, antioxidants, and oligosaccharides, however, for the most part, they are not a significant source of nutrients, other than calories from sugars.
+They may contain slightly more nutrients such as minerals, vitamins, antioxidants, and oligosaccharides.
+However, for the most part, they are not a significant source of nutrients other than calories from sugars.